 Let's face it, if you are running then you are going to sweat.
 These shirts are designed to make sure your sweat evaporates as fast as possible, cooling you quicker.
 Two important factors effect how quickly this happens: the ability of the shirt to breathe, assessed here, and the ability for the shirt to dry quickly, discussed in the next metric below.

-Made with exceptionally light mesh material, especially on the back, The North Face Better Than Naked was the most breathable shirt that we tested, the primary reason we awarded it our Top Pick for Hot Weather.
-Also doing a very effective job of breathing wase the New Balance Ice 2.0.
-These shirts used different types of air-permeable mesh to aid with breathability and evaporation, although in different places on the body.
+Made with exceptionally light mesh material, especially on the back, The North Face Better Than Naked is the most breathable shirt that we tested, the primary reason we recommend it as the best overall running shirt.
+Also very effective at breathing is the New Balance Ice 2.0.
+This shirts uses different types of air-permeable mesh to aid with breathability and evaporation, although in different places on the body.
 As a very important consideration, but not nearly as important as comfort, we weighted breathability as 20% of a product's final score.

 How quickly a shirt dries is another important attribute that affects how cool it will keep you as you run.
 While some shirts aim to allow for the maximum amount of direct air transfer, assessed as breathability above, others aim to wick the moisture away from your body, moving it to the outside of the shirt where it is exposed to the air and can dry much faster.
-Shirts that used this method of quickly cooling the runner typically did not feature mesh paneling, used slightly heavier fabric, and also tended to be a bit more durable.
-For this reason we often liked shirts like these better for use as base-layers in the cold (for example while backcountry skiing), or for hiking or backpacking where the shirt needs to be able to withstand the abuse of pack straps rubbing over time.
+Shirts that use this method of quickly cooling the runner typically do not feature mesh paneling, use slightly heavier fabric, and also tend to be a bit more durable.
+For this reason we often like shirts like these better for use as base-layers in the cold (for example while backcountry skiing), or for hiking or backpacking where the shirt needs to be able to withstand the abuse of pack straps rubbing over time.